Homemade Chocolate Covered Strawberries are a ridiculously fun, simple, yet gourmet recipe for Valentine’s Day.

 Be sure to watch the above video to see how these adorable romantic treats are made step-by-step.
 I also share some of my favorite tips and tricks and how to decorate them like a pro!
 Your family will think you bought these at the chocolate shop!

-They’re not just perfect for Valentine’s Day, but for any anniversary, bridal shower, or anytime you’re craving this perfect flavor combination!
+They’re not just a perfect Valentine’s Day recipe, but make a great dessert for any anniversary, birthdays, bridal shower, or anytime you’re craving this perfect flavor combination!

 Why use shortening or coconut oil in chocolate coating?

 This is a bit of a shortcut which allows us to avoid tempering the chocolate.
-If you’d like to learn how to temper chocolate for dipped strawberries that will stay solid at room temperature, click here for my tutorial.
+If you’d like to learn how to prepare a double boiler and temper chocolate for dipped strawberries that will stay solid at room temperature, click here for my tutorial.

 This also allows us to avoid using chocolate candy melts, which aren’t really chocolate and don’t taste great.
 The shortening or coconut oil is solid at room temperature and helps to solidify the chocolate coating.
 However, the strawberries are still best served relatively cold so if it’s a warm day they’ll need to spend most of their time in the fridge.

-How to store chocolate covered strawberries ahead of time?
+How to store chocolate covered strawberries to make ahead of time?

-Store the strawberries in the fridge, uncovered, for up to 3 days.
-Storing uncovered presents condensation from forming on the chocolate.
+Store the strawberries in the refrigerator, uncovered, for up to 3 days.
+Storing uncovered (NOT in an airtight container) presents condensation from forming on the chocolate.
 These will stay as fresh as the strawberries will, even a little longer since they won’t be sitting in moisture in the pint carton!

 Can chocolate covered strawberries be frozen?